Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?

 Of course, the way to distinguish between the two states, is that state $B$ can decay into $D\bar D^*$ which is responsible of almost all the decay width, and should be more accessible in this channel.
-However, its signal can be hidden in the $X(3872)$ threshold enhancement in the $D\bar D^*$ channel, so the radiative or strong decays mentioned earlier could be more promising.
-Taken into account our predictions at Table~\ref{tab:decays}, we encourage experimentalists to search for such resonances in the $\omega\eta_c$ and $\eta J/\psi$ channels.
+However, if the production of the $\tilde X$ is not significative, its signal may be hidden in the $X(3872)$ threshold enhancement in the $D\bar D^*$ channel, so the radiative or strong decays mentioned earlier could be more promising.
+Taken into account our predictions at Table~\ref{tab:t1}, we encourage experimentalists to search for such resonances in the $\omega\eta_c$ and $\eta J/\psi$ channels.

 As summary, we have performed a coupled channels calculation within the constituent quark model of the charmonium $J^{PC}=1^{+-}$ sector in order to confirm the possible existence of the partner of the $X(3872)$ named $\tilde{X}(3872)$.